songfeichi/DysonSphereProgramBuildingMarket/README.md

 ```

 ## Reminder
-For base, ./main.js -d 2, and for upgrade ./main.js -d 0
+For base, ./main.js -d 2, and for upgrade ./main.js -f upgrade -d 0

 ## Bugs:
 All issues are welcome.